greenboxal/doggohub/doc/administration/auth/ldap.md

   # If your LDAP server is not AD, set this to false.
   active_directory: true

-  # If allow_username_or_email_login is enabled, GitLab will ignore everything
+  # If allow_username_or_email_login is enabled, DoggoHub will ignore everything
   # after the first '@' in the LDAP username submitted by the user on login.
   #
   # Example:
   # - the user enters 'jane.doe@example.com' and 'p@ssw0rd' as LDAP credentials;
-  # - GitLab queries the LDAP server with 'jane.doe' and 'p@ssw0rd'.
+  # - DoggoHub queries the LDAP server with 'jane.doe' and 'p@ssw0rd'.
   #
   # If you are using "uid: 'userPrincipalName'" on ActiveDirectory you need to
   # disable this setting, because the userPrincipalName contains an '@'.
   allow_username_or_email_login: false

-  # To maintain tight control over the number of active users on your GitLab installation,
+  # To maintain tight control over the number of active users on your DoggoHub installation,
   # enable this setting to keep new users blocked until they have been cleared by the admin
   # (default: false).
   block_auto_created_users: false

   # Base where we can search for users
   #
-  #   Ex. ou=People,dc=gitlab,dc=example
+  #   Ex. ou=People,dc=doggohub,dc=example
   #
   base: ''